pola-rs/polars-xdt/README.md

 - about on par with NumPy
 - at least an order of magnitude faster than pandas.

-but note that Polars will take care of parallelisation for you.
+but note that Polars will take care of parallelisation for you, and that this plugin will fit in with Polars lazy execution.

 Check out https://www.kaggle.com/code/marcogorelli/polars-business for some comparisons.